 We’re always looking for ways to use data to help solve challenges facing our membership community.
 And our work to foster greater inclusion across our global community via diversity, equity and anti-racism (I-DEA) continues at pace.
 One way we are linking these two priorities is to share our data analysis expertise via strategic partnerships, most recently to determine diversity baseline data in international schools, collecting data on gender, nationality, and ethnicity of board members, heads of schools, leadership teams, and teachers.

 What does global citizenship mean to your students and school community?
 How do you define, articulate, and implement global citizenship development and intercultural learning?
 Many schools that we support along their school improvement journeys continue to grapple with how to envision this work.
-And our conversations usually lead to one challenging question: how do we assess the impact and know whether students have indeed developed the traits of a global citizen?

 I have taught critical race theory for the past ten years in three different overseas American schools, and that experience has solidified my unequivocal belief that teaching diversity, equity, and inclusion (DEI) are fundamental to an effective liberal arts education, still very relevant in preparing our youth for the world they will inherit.